BojanBuhac/M365-Copilot-Audit-Report/README.md

 1. Run PowerShell 7 as Administrator
 2. Run **Audit-Get-Events.ps1** from Windows PowerShell
 3. Once you get prompted to authenticate, authenticate with an account that has at least Security Reader Permissions (Global Admin will work of course).
-4. Once the script is complete, the folder will include **Copilot_Events.csv** that will contain list of all events from November 1st, 2023, until today.
+4. Once the script is complete, the folder will include **Copilot_Events.csv** that will contain list of all copilot events that exist in your Audit log.
 ## Power BI Template configuration
 1. Open M365 Copilot Audit Report.pbit with Power BI Desktop
 2. You will get prompted with M365 Copilot Audit Report configuration screen